B2B Portal

 For document management, evaluated the original interfaces and ruled out incremental improvements.
 Adopted Google Drive as the reference model: flat folder structure, preview, breadcrumb navigation, search.
 Zero learning curve for dealers who already knew the pattern.

-04 / Outcomes
+Outcomes

-05 / Reflection
+Reflection

 The thing I carry forward from this project is that on enterprise B2B, the design is never just about the screens.
-It's about making decisions that hold up when features are added, when requirements evolve, when the same pattern has to work across two products with different constraints.
-Most of the time, that means choosing the boring option over the clever one.
+It's about making decisions that hold up when features are added, when requirements evolve,

 Next project